The Association of Swiss Hemp Friends

-The Association of Swiss Hemp Friends, better known as Verein Schweizer Hanf-freunde (VSFH) or ASAC, is an organization situated at St Gallen, Switzerland known for its functioning and operation towards legalization of free cultivation, consumption, personal, medicinal usage and commercial exchange of hemp herb (cannabis) in contrast to any narcotic usage.
+The Association of Swiss Hemp Friends, better known as Verein Schweizer Hanf-freunde (VSFH) or ASAC, is an organization situated at St Gallen, Switzerland known for its activities towards legalization of free cultivation, consumption, personal, medicinal usage and commercial exchange of hemp unrelated to any narcotic usage.
 The organization is also known to advocate the farming of hemp plants by providing supports to the farmers and peasants as the efforts to make agricultural usage of hemp sustainable under prevailing governmental regulations about cannabis usage.